Do you get constant traffic in your Shopify store, yet your sales are still nowhere near your expectations?

 Adding reviews, badges, and testimonials to your online store homepage and product pages projects credibility, making it easier for your customers to trust you.

 Use intelligent search.

-If your Shopify store has a lot of products, make sure that the search bar is visible on your homepage so they can easily find what they need without going through numerous product categories.
+If your Shopify store has a lot of products, implement search engine optimization techniques by making sure that the search bar is visible on your homepage so they can easily find what they need without going through numerous product categories.

 Apps like Findify, Instant Search +, and Sigler Music provide predictive results on your search bar, helping your customers quickly find what they’re looking for.
 They suggest products, categories, and related results as users are typing, even if there are spelling errors and alternate product names.

 Dividing your products into too many categories can make navigation hard for your customers.
 Imagine how much they have to dig deep just to find the one product they’re searching for.

 So, when creating categories, have four to six broad categories that are further divided into subcategories in a dropdown menu.

 Instead of listing the same product with eight different colors over and over again, register it as one product with eight different options.